Do You Know How and When to Drink Water?

 Whenever we recommend drinking throughout the day, we mean small sips from time to time, not large gulps.
 This is especially recommendable when it’s hot, when you’re working out, etc.

-Even in the dessert, people drink hot tea because this makes them sweat, and therefore refreshes them.
-Which is why you should always drink warm or hot water.
-At any rate, never ask for cold water, because this could affect the digestive system.
-This could alter the natural hot temperature needed for digestion.
+Even with dessert, people drink hot tea because this makes them sweat, and therefore refreshes them.
+Which is why you should always try to drink warm or hot water.

 How much should I drink?